The Supreme Court's Silence: The Power Struggle Behind the Pending Trump Global Tariff Case

 On [Year Month Day], the Supreme Court held oral arguments for this case.
 From the questions posed by the justices at the time, the public gained insight into the intense deliberations within this legal sanctuary.
 Analysis reveals that both conservative and liberal justices expressed significant skepticism toward the government's legal arguments.

-Justice Amy Coney Barrett, from the perspective of legal textualism, raised pointed questions.
-She asked the government lawyer to provide historical or statutory precedents demonstrating that the phrase "regulate commerce" has ever been interpreted to allow the imposition of tariffs.
-Her questions suggested that a strict reading of the legal text might not support the government’s position.
-In previous rulings, such as the case overturning the Biden administration’s vaccine mandate, Barrett has made clear that major policy decisions require explicit authorization from Congress.
+Justice Amy Coney Barrett raised questions from the perspective of legal textualism.
+She asked the government lawyer to provide historical or statutory precedents demonstrating that the phrase "regulation of imports" had been interpreted as permitting the imposition of tariffs.
+Her inquiry suggested that a strict reading of the legal text might not support the government's position.
+In prior cases, such as overturning the Biden administration's vaccine mandate, Barrett explicitly stated that major policy decisions require clear authorization from Congress.

 Justice Brett Kavanaugh's questioning also focused on statutory authority.
 He inquired why tariffs should be considered import controls under the law when the statute itself does not explicitly mention tariffs.
 Although Kavanaugh generally supports the President's authority in foreign policy, he acknowledged that the President is not immune to congressional oversight.

-It is noteworthy that a legal concept repeatedly emerged in this debate—the "major questions doctrine."
-This principle holds that for administrative actions of "vast economic and political significance," courts may require agencies to obtain explicit authorization from Congress, rather than relying on vague or general statutory language.
-The plaintiffs strongly argued that Trump's use of tariffs to influence trillions of dollars in trade precisely represented the type of scenario where the "major questions doctrine" should apply.
+Notably, a legal concept—the major questions doctrine—recurred repeatedly throughout this debate.
+This doctrine holds that for administrative actions with significant economic and political implications, courts may require agencies to obtain explicit authorization from Congress, rather than relying on vague or general statutory provisions.
+The plaintiffs strongly argued that Trump’s use of IEEPA to impose tariffs affecting trillions of dollars was precisely the kind of scenario where the major questions doctrine should apply.
 In the 2022 case of West Virginia v.
-EPA, the Supreme Court's majority opinion formally invoked this principle for the first time, striking down the EPA's carbon emissions plan.
-In her vigorous dissent at the time, liberal Justice Elena Kagan criticized the doctrine as a "get-out-of-text-free card" for the majority justices.
+EPA, the Supreme Court’s majority opinion formally invoked this doctrine for the first time, striking down the EPA’s carbon emissions plan.
+In a vigorous dissent at the time, liberal Justice Elena Kagan criticized the doctrine as a “get‑out‑of‑text‑free card” for the majority justices.

 Following the oral arguments, traders on market prediction platforms quickly adjusted their expectations.
 The probability of a favorable ruling for Trump plummeted from its pre-argument level to below %.
 This market sentiment reflects a widespread consensus that the majority of Supreme Court justices may lean toward limiting the president’s authority in this matter.